top of page

 Hey there, fellow parents!
 If you’ve been working hard on sleep training, you know how important consistency is.
 But what happens when your little one spends part of their day at daycare?
 Will all your progress go out the window?
 Not necessarily!
 The key is getting your daycare on board with your sleep plan.
 Here’s how to make it work.

-1. Start the Conversation Early with Daycare
+Start the Conversation Early with DaycarE

 As soon as you choose a daycare (or if your child is already in one), have a chat with the caregivers about your little one’s sleep routine.
 Let them know about nap schedules and how you usually settle your child to sleep.
 A friendly, open discussion goes a long way in setting expectations.

-2. Write It Down
+Write It Down

 Daycare staff juggle multiple kids with different needs, so a quick reference guide can be super helpful.
 Write up a simple sleep plan (or show them your personalized Smart Night Sleep plan) with key details: nap times, preferred sleep environment, and your chosen method of response.
 Keeping it short and sweet makes it easier for them to follow.

-3. Explain Your Sleep Training Approach
+Explain Your Sleep Training Approach

 Not all caregivers are familiar with sleep training methods.
 Give them a quick rundown of the approach that you've chosen and why consistency is so important.
 If your baby is used to falling asleep on their own, make sure they know so they don’t rock or pat them to sleep out of habit.

-While not all daycares can stick exactly to the approach you've chosen, you can encourage them to give your child a few minutes to try to go back to sleep, even if it means that they need to intervene a bit to help them to go back to sleep.
+While not all daycares can stick exactly to the approach you've chosen, you can encourage them to give your child a few minutes to try to go back to sleep.
+It’s okay if they need to intervene a bit to help them settle.
+Please know that your child can learn the difference between what daycare does and what you do at home.

-4. Find a Balance Between Flexibility and Consistency
+Find a Balance Between Flexibility and Consistency

-5. Send Sleep Items (If Allowed)
+Send Sleep Items (If Allowed)

-6. Ask for Sleep Updates
+Ask for Sleep Updates

-7. Be Patient and Stay Positive
+Be Patient and Stay Positive

-8. Do the Best You Can with Bedtime
+Do the Best You Can with Bedtime

-We get it—work schedules, daycare pickups, and evening routines don’t always allow for that perfectly timed bedtime.
+We get it—work schedules, daycare pickups, and evening routines don’t always allow for a perfectly timed bedtime.
 Sometimes, getting your little one down at the ideal hour just isn’t realistic during the week.
 That’s okay!

 Your daycare can be a great partner in your sleep training journey if you keep the lines of communication open and work together.
 Remember, progress over perfection!
 And if you need extra support, Smart Night Sleep is here to help.
 You’ve got this!